 After a continuous decade of teaching that class, Abarca left his position to focus on his own projects.
 He has stayed an influential presence in the specialised academic field, and his conceptual contributions have become turning points in the European discourse.
 He talks regularly at specialised events, and was founding member of the scientific committees of the pioneering Urban Creativity Conference (Lisbon), SAUC Journal (Lisbon), Nuart Journal (Norway) and Menetekel.org (Berlin).

 He is the founder and director of two groundbreaking and central events in the international research scene.
 The Unlock Book Fair (started in 2016), the unmissable meeting and showcase of the specialised publishing scene, and the Tag Conference (started in 2017), an event where academic and independent researchers share their findings about tagging of all eras.

 The Unlock Book Fair and the Tag Conference are travelling events.
-They have taken place in Barcelona, Berlin, Amsterdam, Cologne, Modena, Herne (Germany) and Besançon (France).
+They have taken place in Barcelona, Berlin, Amsterdam, Cologne, Modena, Herne (Germany), Besançon (France) and Groningen (The Netherlands).
 Offshot events have traveled to sixteen cities in Europe and America, among them Moscow, London, Lisbon, Vienna, Manchester, Kassel, Madrid, Monterrey and Mexico City.